 For each experiment there is a deadline by which your report must be turned in.
 These will be announced in class and posted on the class web site.
 Reports that are turned in after the deadline will have penalties assessed against them.
 Be forewarned -- your classmates also like to wait until the last minute to do their work, so start early and try to get a bit ahead of the deadlines -- overcrowding in the lab will not be accepted as an excuse for turning in lab reports late.
 Also remember the deadlines will be set as late as practical.
 The labs are intended to teach, and you will have the benefit of that knowledge earlier if you do them earlier.
-This is particularly true of doing some of the earlier labs, particularly through labs 4 or 5, before the midsemester exam, which comes rather late in the semester.
+This is particularly true of doing some of the earlier labs, particularly through labs 4 or 5, before the mid-semester exam, which comes rather late in the semester.

 Several of the lab exercises, particularly Labs 4, 5 and 7 require measurements of the gain and phase shift of amplifiers as functions of frequency.
+Labs 6 and 9 require measurement of an oscillator's power spectrum.
 There are computer driven systems for automatic measurements of these quantities.
-One system even has an Excel spreadsheet output that you can put data into and it will make the actual Bode plot.
 You can take that data home either by emailing the file or by putting it into your Engineering account.
 Please do NOT leave your results on the computer "Desktop."
 The TA still has to witness the measurement and issue the ID number, and in doing so will check your circuit board serial number.
 The parameter analyzer supplies a similar set of files with data for Lab 2.
 (I wrote the Lab 2 software and it is a little buggy - partly my fault and partly because the analyzer is not easy to control.
 Please be patient.)
-Labs 1 and 6 require making plots and Fourier transform calculations from a digital oscilloscope.
+Lab 1 requires making plots and Fourier transform calculations from a digital oscilloscope.
 We have a several Agilent oscilloscopes that allow you to transfer screen data to files on a flash drive.
 Like the computerized tests, this data has to receive TA approval in the form of a magic number.
 All files are subject to the same check off system and properly formatted printouts of them are a required part of your reports.

 Components: Of the various passive components in the lab, the capacitors require special comment.
 There are three principal types: electrolytic capacitors, film capacitors and ceramic disk capacitors.
 Electrolytic capacitors are made with aluminum or tantalum plates by electrolytically forming an insulating oxide on one plate.
 (If you don't know what the term "electrolytically" means, then please either ask me or look it up.)
 Since that oxide is very thin, a large capacitance per unit volume is possible.
 These are the only types of capacitor available for you that have values over a microfarad.
-Unfortunately, the chemical reaction that forms the oxide is reversible if the potential across the capacitor is of opposite polarity to the forming voltage for an appreciable length of time.
-The capacitors are marked for the terminal that was positive during manufacture.
+Unfortunately, the chemical reaction that forms the oxide is reversible if the potential across the capacitors are marked for the terminal that was positive during manufacture.
 In use, one must be careful that any applied DC voltage is in the same direction.
 Failure to do so will ruin the capacitor and make the circuit malfunction.
 Aluminum electrolytics are often unsuitable for some high frequency applications because of high series inductance.
 Another feature of electrolytic capacitors based on aluminum is that the tolerance on their capacitance is very poor, typically -30% to +80% of nominal value.